ClorisCheng/clorischeng.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Thanks for stopping by!
-I am Chu Xin (Cloris) Cheng, a senior at California Institute of Technology majoring in CS.
+I am Chu Xin (Cloris) Cheng, and I've recently graduated from Caltech with a B.S. in Computer Science.
 I am fortunate to have worked with Prof. [Yisong Yue](https://yisongyue.com/[) and Prof. [Adam Wierman](https://adamwierman.com/) from Caltech, Prof. [Ellen Zhong](https://www.cs.princeton.edu/~zhonge/) from Princeton, and Prof. [Yanan Sui](https://yanansui.com/) from Tsinghua University.
-I will be working as a Machine Learning Intern at [Gridmatic](https://www.gridmatic.com/) during the spring.
+I am currently working as a Machine Learning Intern at [Gridmatic](https://www.gridmatic.com/).
+I am funded by a [Fannie and John Hertz Foundation Fellowship](https://www.hertzfoundation.org/).

 ---